itsshuvo/CodeDNA-Biomorphic-Code-Visualization-Engine/README.md

 6. The generated file is then opened in a web browser for observation.

 This process is fully automated and does not require manual configuration beyond providing the input file.

+## How to run it
+Put all files inside a codedna package
+Create:
+sample/ (input files)
+output/ (generated files)
+Run Main.java

+Then enter:

+sample/YourFile.java

+It will generate an HTML file and open it automatically.

 ---